 Research shows that students who participate in First-Year Student Orientation programs generally perform better academically than those who do not attend.
-You will be able to eliminate the “I didn’t know” factor by exploring and discovering important information about PSC, including what you need to do to succeed and the resources that you can use.
-The First-Year Student Orientation program at PSC will provide you with the following opportunities and information:
+You will be able to eliminate the “I didn’t know” factor by exploring and discovering important information about PSC, including what you need to do to get registered for classes and the resources that you can use.
+The New Student Orientation program at PSC will provide you with the following opportunities and information:

 Questions?
 Please call the First Year Experience Office at (708) 709-3639 or (708) 709-3622.